fardage/Clasificar/README.md

 ## About The Project

 Sorting PDF files can be boring and tedious.
-Clasificar analyzes the existing data structure and sorts your documents into the appropriate folders.
+Clasificar analyzes your file structure and sorts your documents into the appropriate folders.
 Are your PDFs not searchable?
 No problem, the app runs OCR on your files.

 https://user-images.githubusercontent.com/48010396/127134096-20d99598-f515-4e55-abd8-cc8b7e7d0a93.mp4